jcisio/adventofcode2019/README.md

 # Advent of Code 2019

-I'm attempting to solve the puzzles in Python, the language I haven't used professionally.
+I was attempting to solve the puzzles in **Python**, the language I haven't used **professionally**.
+However after six days, it looks like it is not enough challenging.
+I now decide to use as many **different languages** as possible.